charlywazzap/charlywazzap/boardgames/gh-jaws-of-the-lion.mech.abilities.pull.md

 created: 1625455079171
 ---

-- Target is forced to move up to X hexes towards the figure performing the pulll
+- Target is forced to move up to X hexes towards the figure performing the pull